agilecontent/stylelint-config/README.md

 ## How to use

-Add this package as a dev dependency, alongside stylelint:
+Add this repository as a dev dependency, alongside stylelint:

 ```shell
 npm i -D @agilecontent/stylelint-config@github:agilecontent/stylelint-config stylelint